dfinity/dre-airflow/rollout-dashboard/README.md

   * This will require important changes to the data structures used to hold the rollout state.
   * Parallelize API requests when it makes sense.
 * Send change updates to all connected browsers via WebSocket or somesuch instead of making each client XHR repeatedly.
-* Provide a way to switch between ongoing, failed and successful rollouts in the UI (probably using tabs or some other selector).
 * Favicon.ico!
-* Handle errors contacting the backend.
-Make backend improve errors by returning JSON structured errors so the frontend can show reasonable things.
+* Make backend improve errors by returning JSON structured errors so the frontend can show reasonable things.
 * Actually build production container, which requires making the static files built by NPM available to the Rust server so the Rust server